jkanschik/node-eip/README.md

     new Route().log().inject("Hello world!");

-It creates a new Route which consists of a single processor (the logging processor, `.log()`) and injects a new event.
+It creates a new Route (`new Route()`) which consists of a single processor (the logging processor, `.log()`) and injects a new event (`.inject("Hello world!")`.
-This event has a body (the text "Hello world!") and an automatically generated header.
+When the string is injected, a new event is created automatically with the string as body and a generated header.
+The route passes this event to the first (and in this example, the only) processor, the logger.
 The logger prints the full event, including header and body.

-To print out only the body, you can use a simple expression language:
+To print out only the body, you can use a simple expression language in the logger:

     new Route().log("${body}").inject("Hello world!");

-or
+which prints "Hello world!" or

 	new Route().log("This is the body: '${body}'.").inject("Hello world!");

+which prints "This is the body: 'Hello world!'.".
-There are more examples on the documentation.
+There are more examples on the [documentation](http://jkanschik.github.com/node-eip/doc/).